The N-Body Problem: Parallel Execution from Single-Person Egocentric Video: Experiments

+The baseline HiERO~\cite{peirone2025hiero} (Post-processed) achieves high speed-up ($1.72\times$ on HD-EPIC and $1.84\times$ on EPIC), but produces high spatial collision ($10.10\%$ on HD-EPIC and $25.3\%$ on EPIC).
+This suggests that HiERO and the EgoVLP features~\cite{lin2022egocentric} fall short in spatial understanding, grouping different spatial locations into the same cluster.
+Augmenting HiERO -- and other procedural learning methods -- with spatial constraints is left for future exploration.

+In~\Cref{fig:qualitative_results}, we provide qualitative samples of our method on three different HD-EPIC videos.
+These samples show the predicted parallel executions occur between the preparation for different ingredients, or between different tasks (cooking and moving objects).
+These results are best understood from the supplementary video.

-\textbf{Result Analysis.} To further understand how our method predicts parallel executions, we analyse three properties of the parallel execution across recipe-step annotated videos: cooking vs non-cooking task split, prep vs step split and differences in the walking distance.
+\paragraph{Result Analysis.} To further understand how our method predicts parallel executions, we analyse three properties of the parallel execution across all 100 videos: cooking vs non-cooking task split, prep vs step split and differences in the walking distance.
 This analysis is presented in~\Cref{fig:analysis_figure}.

 First, we count the percentage of time an agent is carrying out cooking tasks (preps and steps for a recipe) vs non-cooking tasks (ordering or cleaning).
-We scatter-plot all videos (\Cref{fig:analysis_figure} left) to compare the agent doing less cooking to one doing more cooking -- (dots close to the axis $y = x$ correspond to a balanced split).
-Second, \Cref{fig:analysis_figure} (middle) compares whether the prep for one step is performed by the same agent (self) or by the other agent.
+We scatter-plot all videos (\Cref{fig:analysis_figure} top left) to compare the agent doing less cooking to one doing more cooking -- (dots close to the axis $y = x$ correspond to a balanced split).
+Second, \Cref{fig:analysis_figure} (bottom) compares whether the prep for one step is performed by the same agent (self) or by the other agent.
 In most cases the prep is still carried out by the same agent performing the step.
 Third, we analyse the divide in the walking distance between agents.
 In most videos, one agent is doing significantly more walking than the other (dots much further than $y = x$).
-This supports the qualitative example in \cref{fig:qualitative_results}, and show this to be a common trend -- one agent is left to occupy one hotspot while another agent moves around the space.
-We find this behaviour to be very natural and supports the validity of the parallel executions produced by the VLM using our proposed prompt.
+This supports the qualitative example in \Cref{fig:qualitative_results}, and show this to be a common trend -- one agent is left to occupy one hotspot while another agent moves around the space.
+We find this behaviour to be very natural and supports the validity of the predicted parallel executions.

+In supplementary, we further analyse the amount of spatial distance an agent needs to ``jump'' between consecutive tasks, and report that as a secondary metric.

+\paragraph{N=2 v.s.
+N=3.} \Cref{tab:n2_vs_n3_hdepic} and~\Cref{tab:n2_vs_n3_epic} show the comparison results between 2-body and 3-body outputs, using with the full spatial prompt.
+When scaling to 3-body, we observe a predictable increase in constraint violations (higher SCR, OCR and CVR for $N=3$ on HD-EPIC), with significant speed-up: $1.40 \rightarrow 1.51$ ($28\%$ over no-speedup) on HD-EPIC and $1.35 \rightarrow 1.64$ ($82\%$) on EPIC.
+This suggests an increased challenge in VLM reasoning for constraints as the number of agents increase.